kubestash/docs/docs/guides/use-cases/customize-backup-restore/index.md

 # Customizing the Backup and Restore Process

-This guide will show you how you can customize backup and restore processes in Stash according to your needs.
+This guide will show you how you can customize backup and restore processes in KubeStash according to your needs.

 > Note: YAML files used in this tutorial are stored [here](https://github.com/kubestash/docs/tree/{{< param "info.version" >}}/docs/guides/use-cases/customize-backup-restore/examples).